Moist & fluffy homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!

-Fold in grated carrots, nuts and sultanas. we love pecans but you can use walnuts, cashews, almonds or peanuts.
+Fold in grated carrots, nuts and sultanas.
+We love pecans but you can use walnuts, cashews, almonds or peanuts.

 You’ll need two 9-inch round cake pans to create your layers, then bake for 40-45 minutes.

-HOW TO MAKE IT MOIST
+HOW TO MAKE MOIST CARROT CAKE

 The texture in this carrot cake is unbelievable.
 Yes, it’s fluffy and light as mentioned above, but its moist texture is unforgettable.
 Three main ingredients help make this carrot cake super moist: